kekse1/scripts/README.md

 * [Version v**0.2.2**](src/inc.sh) (updated **2025-04-11**)

-Renames a bunch of files in a directory (NOT recursive) with an increasing number (counted for each file extension), surely obeying the original extensions.
+Renames a bunch of files in a directory (NOT recursive) with an increasing number.
+With some options..

 This was necessary for me after sorting out duplicates of some files w/ my older [`index.sh`](#indexsh).